 Money Back Guarantee?

-In addition to the above options, there’s also a handful of free real estate practice exam materials.
-Many paid exam prep programs offer free “sample” questions, ranging from 10 to 25 questions.
+In addition to the above options, there are also a handful of free real estate practice exam materials.
+Many of these come from paid exam prep programs that offer free “sample” questions, ranging from 10 to 25 questions.
 Because these tests are so short, they won’t give a full assessment of your real estate knowledge.
 They will, however, give you a quick idea of how prepared you are:

 - License Professor was the only program I found that offers a free practice exam for EACH STATE (the others are all general national questions).
 The practice tests are only 10 questions, however, which is pretty limited.

 - CRAM offers 160 user-submitted flashcards you can use to study for the test.
 You can sift through the flashcards online – by random or in order – and click to “flip” and view the answer.

 If you need more exam prep or test taking tips, check out our article Real Estate Exam Prep – Ace Your Real Estate Test on The First Try here.

 The Bottom Line

 Real Estate Exam Scholar offers the best combination of price and features for a real estate practice exam.
 Brightwood and Night Before the Exam are more expensive, but offer audio lessons and fun features respectively.